 Student Projects

-In spring 2022, students in Dr. Tatiana Cruz's AST 375/575, "Behind the Veil: Simmons Black Oral History Project" course conducted eight interviews with Black alumnae/i.
-They identified key themes and topics of interest to help make meaning of the oral histories and to serve as the focus of their final papers and projects.
+As the central component of the "Behind the Veil: Simmons Black Oral History Project" course, students learn best practices in oral history methods and conduct interviews with Black alumnae/i.
+Afterwards, they identify key themes and topics of interest to help make meaning of the oral histories and to serve as the focus of their final papers and projects.
 Topics included the Simmons Black Student Organization, the Simmons curriculum, social and residential life, navigating college during times of national or international turmoil, and Black librarianship and archivists, among others.
-Five of the students returned to the project in summer 2022 to conduct additional interviews with alumnae/i.

-This section introduces the students involved in the project and showcases their presentations exploring and interpreting some of the themes revealed in the oral history interviews.
+This section introduces the student-interviewers involved in the project and showcases their presentations exploring and interpreting some of the themes revealed in the oral history interviews.

 Anna Boyles ‘22: “3 Blog Posts Inspired by Interview with Laurel Guild Yancey ‘75.”

 Anna Boyles (she/her) is from Ridgeland, Mississippi.
-She was a History major and graduated from Simmons in 2022.
+She graduated in 2022 with a B.A. in History.

 Sunei Clarke ‘24: “A Survival Guide Video: ‘What Does Simmons Mean to Us’”